 Protecting the Rights of Florida’s Most Vulnerable

-Palm Beach County have felt the wrath of our client’s families suing them for negligence and abuse with the help of our firm.
+For over 40 years, nursing homes in cities throughout Broward and Palm Beach County have felt the wrath of our client’s families suing them for negligence and abuse with the help of our firm.

 Types of Nursing Home Abuse